packit/packit/README.md

 $ pip3 install --user packitos
 ```

-(packit project on PyPI is NOT this packit project)
+(packt project on PyPI is NOT this packit project)

 You can also install packit from master branch, if you are brave enough: